 The insurer may conduct a work capacity assessment at any stage throughout the life of a claim.
-It is an ongoing process of assessment and reassessment that commences on notification of a workplace injury and continues as needed during the life of the claim.
+This can be an ongoing process of assessment and reassessment that commences on notification of a workplace injury and continues as needed during the life of the claim.